 Photography brings me much enjoyment in life.
-With landscape photography it usually means getting away from the rat race of daily life in Los Angeles and into quiet, peaceful areas where I can relax and take my time doing something I enjoy immensely.
+With regular landscape photography it usually means getting away from the rat race of daily life in Los Angeles and into quiet, peaceful areas where I can relax and take my time doing something I enjoy immensely.
 Another interest of mine is going off the beaten track and visiting places that people don’t normally go.
-While it is true that the Chernobyl exclusion zone has become more of an attraction to a certain crowd of people over the last few years, it is not a place you would want to take the kids on holiday.
+While it is true that the Chernobyl exclusion zone has become an “extreme” attraction to a certain crowd of people over recent years, it is still not a place you would want to take the kids on holiday.

 I can still remember sitting in front of the TV after dinner back in 1986 in Norwich, England, listening to the news reports of a massive explosion at a power plant in some far away land called the Ukraine.
-They were saying that there was a radioactive cloud floating over England and settling on the Welsh farmland, possibly affecting the crops and livestock.
-In the days following the accident, with my naivety as an eleven-year old boy, I would go looking to the sky in the school playground thinking, “Well, I don’t see anything up there.”
+They told us that there was a radioactive cloud floating over England and settling on the Welsh farmland, possibly affecting the crops and livestock.
+In the days following the accident, with my naivety as an eleven-year old boy, I would go looking to the sky in the school playground thinking, “Well, I don’t see anything up there…”